What is End-to-End Recruitment?

 The consensus among HR professionals is that onboarding should take at least three months (BambooHr), which is a large investment of time.
 It includes ongoing training and development to ensure people feel like they are learning and progressing in their new position.

-Tip: Onboarding is often one of the most overlooked elements of recruitment; however, if you get it wrong, then it could be catastrophic for your business.
+Tip: Onboarding is often one of the most overlooked elements of recruitment; however, if you get it wrong, it could be catastrophic for your business.
 What scares most candidates in the recruitment process is a lack of guidance.
 Have a clear plan for training, development and introduction to the existing team.
 Making an individual feel welcome in the team is a great start.
-This should then be followed by support and guidance throughout their time at your company.
+This should be followed by support and guidance throughout their time at your company.

 Oakstone International